 What is WHR?
-WHR stands for Waist to Hip ratio
+WHR stands for Waist-to-Hip Ratio

-To find your WHR – use a tape measure to measure the circumference of your waist and hips in cm.
+Method: to find your WHR – use a tape measure to measure the circumference of your waist and hips in cm.

 To find your waist circumference – measure at the narrowest point between your RIBS and HIPS after exhaling.
 Write down the first measurement.

 To find your hip circumference – measure at the point where the buttocks are widest when viewed from the side.
 Write down the second measurement.

 THEN divide the waist measurement by the hip measurement.
 (For example, someone with a 30″ (76 cm) waist and 38″ (97 cm) hips has a waist-hip ratio of about 0.78).

 According to the WHO (World Health Organisation) a healthy WHR is:-